π

 Answer: The Englishtown Ferry is a diesel/hydraulic cable ferry named the "Torquil MacLean."
 It was built in 2007 by A. F. Theriault & Son Ltd. and designed by E.Y.E.
 Marine Consultants.
 As a cable ferry, it uses underwater cables to pull itself across the water, making it very efficient and reliable for this short crossing.
 According to [Wikipedia](https://en.wikipedia.org/wiki/Englishtown_Ferry), it operates on a 50/50 frequency basis, meaning it runs continuously when vehicles are waiting.
 For detailed technical specifications, visit [E.Y.E.
 Marine Consultants](https://www.eyemarine.com/vessel/torquil-maclean-2/).

-πΊοΈ Can I see other boats in the area on the FerryLight map?
+πΊοΈ Can I see other boats and marine life on the FerryLight map?

-Real-time updates: All vessel positions are updated via AIS (Automatic Identification System) data, providing live maritime traffic information for the entire region.
+Real-time updates: All vessel positions, sea animal sightings, and aircraft tracking are updated via AIS (Automatic Identification System) data and marine monitoring systems, providing live maritime traffic and wildlife information for the entire region.

-AIS information including position, speed, course, and last update time.
+standard Englishtown ferry focus area.
+Each marker displays detailed information including position, speed, and last update time.

 π± How can I check real-time Englishtown Ferry status?